dennislwm/examprep-mlac01/udemy/section09.md

 ## 198. SageMaker Resource Management: Automatic Scaling

+- Prerequisites
+  - Before you can start auto scaling, you must have already created a SageMaker AI model endpoint
+  - The flow is to register the model as a scalable target, define the scaling policy and then apply it.
+  - The two options for scaling policies are: target tracking and step scaling
+- Scaling Policy
+  - Target Tracking
+    - Choose a CloudWatch metric and target value, e.g. `InvocationsPerInstance: 70`.
+    - Application Auto Scaling will scale out (increase capacity) when InvocationsPerInstance exceeds 70.
+    - AAS will scale in (decrease capacity) when InvocationsPerInstance drops below 70.
+  - Step Scaling
+    - Scale your capacity in predefined increments based on CloudWatch alarms
+    - If the breach exceeds the first threshold, AAS will apply the first step adjustment
+    - If the breach exceeds the second threshold, AAS will apply the second step adjustment, and so on
+    - A cooldown period is used to protect against over-scaling due to multiple breaches occurring in rapid succession
 - Breakdown of Auto Scaling
   - Define target metrics, min/max capacity, cooldown periods
   - SageMaker auto-manage number of instances in production